Skip to main content

 Cross-origin note

 Warpy executes backend tool requests from the browser, not from a hidden server-side proxy.
 The configured base URL must be reachable from the user’s browser and compatible with your CORS and auth setup.
+For cookie auth, your API must allow credentialed browser requests.
 For the first launch:

 • add local and production